Interactive Activity

 - How might this information impact your work?
 Would you change anything if you met this child/family?

 - Note for instructor: This situation could arise for multiple reasons.
-It could be because the child/student no longer qualifies for these services when they enter childcare, it could be because the services were private and they can no longer afford to go, or it could be that the family does not have time to do both services.
+It could be because once they enter childcare, the child no longer qualifies for these services.
+It could be because the services were private and they can no longer afford to go, or it could be that the family does not have time to do both services.

 - Note for instructor: This service has ended.
 What might be relevant about past services for your practice now?
 Why might this service have ended?